abautista3712/codeDissection/reverseEngineer.md

 var passport = require("passport");
 ```

-2. Configure LocalStrategy on 'passport-local'.
+2. Configure 'LocalStrategy' on 'passport-local'.
 'Passport-local' is a module of 'passport' used to authenticate users via a username and password.

 ```
 var LocalStrategy = require("passport-local").Strategy;